ClaoMike/jechel.dev/README.md

 ***

 ## ToDo
+- Add some kind of Press me icon on the YouTube episodes in the moto section
-- Center everything
+- Center everything in About Me section
-- Refactor the YouYube item
+- ~~Refactor the YouYube item~~
 - Style everything -> Decide on some external library (such as ```Material-UI```)
 - Add animations -> -> Decide on some external library (such as ```react-spring``` or ```anime.js```)
 - Automate as much as possible